EUROPIN Summer School on Drug Design – Vienna

 Title to be announced

 Barbara Zdrazil is an accomplished expert in cheminformatics and computational drug discovery with nearly 20 years of experience.
 She earned her PhD in Pharmaceutical Chemistry from the University of Vienna in 2006 and completed postdoctoral research at the University of Düsseldorf.
 As a Group Leader at the University of Vienna, she achieved her Habilitation in Pharmacoinformatics in 2019.
 Since 2021, Dr. Zdrazil has been part of the European Bioinformatics Institute (EMBL-EBI), first as Safety Data Scientist and Consultant for Open Targets and, in 2022, became the ChEMBL Team Coordinator within the Chemical Biology Services Team.
-Dr. Zdrazil also serves as Co-Editor-in-Chief of the Journal of Cheminformatics, contributing her expertise to advancing the field of Cheminformatics.
+From 2024-2025 Barbara acted as the Interim Team Leader for Chemical Biology Resources at EMBL-EBI.
+Dr. Zdrazil also serves as Editor-in-Chief of the Journal of Cheminformatics, contributing her expertise to advancing the field of Cheminformatics.

 Contact us